Poets House, 10 River Terrace, New York, New York

 Cornelius Eady, the highly-regarded and influential poet, will open the program with comments on the two books.

-J. Chester Johnson, poet, essayist, translator and University of Arkansas distinguished alumnus, will speak at the U of A Wednesday and Thursday, April 26-27, on two topics, including the Elaine Race Massacre of 1919.
+J. Chester Johnson, poet, essayist, translator and University of Arkansas distinguished alumnus, spoke at the U of A Wednesday and Thursday, April 26-27, on two topics, including the Elaine Race Massacre of 1919.

 On Thursday at 3 p.m.
-Johnson will speak about the Elaine Race Massacre of 1919 in the Center for Multicultural and Diversity Education on the fourth floor of the Arkansas Union.
+Johnson spoke about the Elaine Race Massacre of 1919 in the Center for Multicultural and Diversity Education on the fourth floor of the Arkansas Union.